Blog

 What can you take away from this for your future News Box rankings?

-If you’ve published an article very recently and you’re frustrated by it not ranking in a News Box, maybe you have to be a little more patient.
-An hour-old ones have the highest chance of being included, after all – and if your article has already passed that mark, the articles that were one-day-old seem to still have quite the chance to snatch a spot in a News Box.
+If you’ve published an article very recently and you’re frustrated by it not ranking in a News Box, you may need to be a little more patient.
+Articles from an hour to a day old have the highest chance of being included in a News Box.

-Note, however, that those results may not apply to every kind of news-coverage.
-In the context of live-coverages that are being constantly updated, for example, these suggestions are unlikely to be effective.
-If you are interested in how articles with a ‘live’-label can influence your News Box ranking, check out our live label analysis.
+Note, however, that those results may not apply to every kind of news coverage.
+In the context of live coverage that is being constantly updated, for example, these findings are likely not applicable.
+If you are interested in how articles with a live label can influence your News Box ranking, check out our live label analysis.

 You’re not yet part of the News Dashboard family?
 Request your FREE demo today and find out what publishing-strategy works best for you!